Hyperinflation, Its Causes and Effects with Examples

 Could You Survive Hyperinflation?

 Hyperinflation is when the prices of goods and services rise more than 50 percent a month.
-At that rate, a loaf of bread could one amount in the morning, and a higher one in the afternoon.
+At that rate, a loaf of bread could cost one amount in the morning and a higher one in the afternoon.
 The severity of cost increases distinguishes it from the other types of inflation.
 The next worst, galloping inflation, only sends prices up 10 percent or more a year.

 But, instead of tightening the money supply to stop inflation, the government keeps printing more.
 With too much currency sloshing around, prices skyrocket.
 Once consumers realize what is happening, they expect continued inflation.
 They buy more now to avoid paying a higher price later.
 That excessive demand aggravates inflation.
 It's even worse if they stockpile goods and create shortages.

 People lose their life savings as cash becomes worthless.
 For that reason, the elderly are the most vulnerable to hyperinflation.
 Soon, banks and lenders go bankrupt since their loans lose value.
 They run out of cash as people stop making deposits.